WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 Before we get started, you need to install the `gcloud` tool.
 This is used to interact with Google's services.
 You can find installation instructions [here](https://cloud.google.com/iot/docs/how-tos/getting-started).
 Follow the instructions for your specific distribution.

 You will also need to have at least one device with the [WoTT agent installed](https://https://github.com/WoTTsecurity/agent) if you do not already.
-This will provide you with your unique device ID and token which can be added to the [WoTT dashboard](https://dash.wott.io) as per instructions.
+This will provide you with your unique Device ID and token which can be added to the [WoTT dashboard](https://dash.wott.io) as per instructions.
+You will need the Device ID later.

 Finally, you also need to have `curl` and `jq` installed (both should be available in your favorite package manager)